amifunny/Deep-Learning-Notebook/README.md

 # Deep-Learning-Notebook
-A Repositories For My Notebooks for anyone to SEE , USE and LEARN
+A Repository of My Notebooks for anyone to SEE , USE and LEARN